 Taking out a mortgage and buying a house is not a decision to make lightly.
-However, mortgages serve some very useful purposes.
-Because houses are so expensive, it's impossible for most people to buy them by paying the full price upfront.
+Nonetheless, mortgages serve some very useful purposes.
+Because houses are so expensive, it's impossible for most people to buy them by paying the whole price upfront.
 A mortgage ensures that the seller gets paid immediately, and that the buyer is able to pay the purchase price over a long period of time, in manageable installments.

-Getting a Mortgage in Jamestown, North Dakota
+Getting a Mortgage in Fargo, North Dakota

 Most lenders will require you to provide a down-payment before they issue a mortgage.
-This is a specific percentage of the purchase price that you have to pay upfront.
+This is a certain percentage of the purchase price that you have to pay upfront.
 When considering buying a house, you should ensure that you have enough money saved up to more than cover the down payment, so making it doesn't put a huge strain on your finances.

 You should be mindful of your financial situation, and realistic about it, as well.
 It might be tempting to abuse credit, and buy a much more expensive home than you can afford.
 You should make every effort to resist this, and ensure that the price of the home you're buying is priced low enough that it won't result in prohibitive monthly payments on your mortgage.
 You need to decide how much it will cost per month to own your home, including taxes, maintenance, and mortgage payments.
 You should make sure that your monthly income exceeds these estimated expenses by a significant amount.

 Once all of your affairs are in order, the time to sign the mortgage agreement comes.
 Once the agreement is signed, the loan is final, and there's no going back.
 Well before this day, you should make completely sure that you clearly understand every single provision of your mortgage agreement, and the obligations it imposes on you.